 Forestry sector

 The LEITI MSG agreed to include in the reconciliation scope forestry entities holding active concession and which making material payments exceeding the materiality threshold of US$ 100,000.
-These account for 86.74% of the total revenues collected by government agencies from entities operating in the mining sector during the FY 2023.
+These account for 86.74% of the total revenue collected by government agencies from entities operating in the mining sector during FY 2023.

 Accordingly, the LEITI MSG agreed to include the following seven (07) forestry companies in the reconciliation exercise: